Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Experiments

 \paragraph{Does Assistant Model Choice Matter for Bias Mitigation?}

 Table~\ref{tab:contrastive_judge_corr_llama} shows that the choice of assistant model slightly impacts correlations, with the 1B model marginally outperforming the 3B model.
-The 1B assistant achieves an average Spearman correlation of $0.352$ compared to $0.343$ for the 3B assistant.
-However, the differences are small and depend on the evaluation dimension of summaries (Appendix~\ref{appendix:relevance_consistency}).
+The 1B assistant achieves an average Spearman correlation of $.375$ compared to $.352$ for the 3B assistant.
+Notably, using larger assistant models can degrade performance: our ablation study with Qwen 14B-7B (Appendix~\ref{appendix:assistant_size}) shows significant degradation in the 1-5 range (Spearman: .282 vs .470 with 3B assistant), showing that larger assistants penalize correct logits from the main model.